Image source: https://commons.wikimedia.org/wiki/File:Max_Martin.jpg

 Well first, if the post title caught your attention … then Great.
 Because blog post titles are like song title concepts.
 They’re supposed to do their thing and make you want to click (or turn the music up) to hear more.

 So what does Max Martin know that you don’t?
 First of all, Swedish.
-Second of all, a whole hell lot of things.
+Second of all, a whole hell of a lot of things, including how to write a hit song.
 But most importantly and knowing Max personally and many of those in his circle, there’s one key thing that most songwriters lack, which is the willingness to work, and work, and work, and work, and work, and rewrite, and rewrite, and write, and fine tune, and fine tune, perfect, and perfect, and rewrite some more (ad infinitum) until they have … a masterpiece.

 (And if you are reading this and don’t know who Max Martin is … he basically wrote all of your favorite pop songs from Taylor Swift, Britney, PINK, Kelly Clarkson, Katy Perry, etc. and has literally written more hits than Paul McCartney with over 21 #1 Billboard Hot 100 smash hits to his credit.
 See more here.)